cogitogroupltd/tekton-helm-chart/README.md

 - Move resource defs from eventListener
 - Remove dependency on cluster-admin ClusterRole by creating a new tekton-cluster-admin ClusterRole
 - Documentation for Windows
-- Test Documentation on WSL
-- Create output-raw.yaml for each pipeline run
-- Auto generate _taskRun.yaml for custom-task in helm output via Notes.txt
+- Auto generate dynamic _taskRun.yaml for custom-task in helm output via Notes.txt
-- Auto generate a _pipelineRun.yaml for each pipeline in helm output via Notes.txt
+- Auto generate a dynamic _pipelineRun.yaml for each pipeline in helm output via Notes.txt
 - Add `taskcall[0].steps` to override `taskdefinition[0].steps` so that a developer can use the same task but have the steps overridden.
 This fix requires dynamic task creation in the background.

+More feature requests?
+Send them to `contact@cogitogroup.co.uk`
 ##  4. <a name='Troubleshooting'></a>Troubleshooting

 See [FAQ.md](./docs/FAQ.md) or our [blog](https://cogitogroup.co.uk/blog)